Interstate 195 (New Jersey): Route description

-I-195's western terminus is at a modified cloverleaf interchange with I-295 in Hamilton Township, Mercer County, located southeast of the city of Trenton.
+I-195's western terminus is at a modified cloverleaf interchange with I-295 in Hamilton, Mercer County, located southeast of Trenton.
 From this end, the freeway continues north into Trenton as Route 29.
 I-195 serves as the southern continuation of Route 29, continuing east from I-295 as a six-lane expressway, passing between suburban neighborhoods to the north and Crosswicks Creek to the south.
-After the exit for U.S. Route 206 (US 206), the highway narrows to four lanes and turns northeast as it interchanges with County Route 524 (CR 524) and CR 620.
+After the exit for U.S. Route 206 (US 206), the highway narrows to four lanes and turns northeast as it interchanges with South Broad Street (County Route 524 [CR 524]) and Arena Drive (CR 620).
 Following this, I-195 passes near more neighborhoods and runs to the northwest of Gropp Lake before turning more to the east.
-The route has a cloverleaf interchange with Yardville-Hamilton Square Road before passing near business parks and reaching a cloverleaf junction with US 130.
+The route has a cloverleaf interchange with Yardville-Hamilton Square Road before passing near business parks and reaching a cloverleaf interchange with US 130.
 After US 130, the road enters Robbinsville Township as the settings start to become more rural, with a few areas of suburban development.
-In Robbinsville Township, there is a ramp that provides access to the New Jersey Turnpike (I-95).
+In Robbinsville, there is a ramp that provides access to the New Jersey Turnpike (I-95).
 Shortly after passing over the New Jersey Turnpike, I-195 reaches the exit for CR 526.
-The highway runs to the north of Allentown before briefly forming the border between Robbinsville Township to the north and Upper Freehold Township, Monmouth County, to the south as it reaches the interchange with CR 524/CR 539.
+The highway runs to the north of Allentown before briefly forming the border between Robbinsville to the north and Upper Freehold Township, Monmouth County, to the south as it reaches the interchange with CR 524/CR 539.